percona/pmm/source/concepts/architecture.rst

   * Prometheus is a third-party time-series database that connects to exporters running on a :ref:`pmm-client` and aggregates metrics collected by the exporters.
-For more information, see `Prometheus Docs`_.
+For more information, see `Prometheus documentation <https://prometheus.io/docs/introduction/overview/>`__.

   * ClickHouse is a third-party column-oriented database that facilitates the Query Analytics functionality.
 For more information, see